AbeZun/SSHLight/README.md

 This works using the uhubctl utility which can turn port power on and off from specific USB Hubs.

-MORE INFO ON uhubctl
+More Info On uhubctl
 ===================

 For a full list of compatible USB Hubs and all things uhubctl check: https://github.com/mvp/uhubctl

-Install Uhubctl On Linux
+1. Install Uhubctl On Linux
 =========

 First, you need to install library libusb-1.0 (version 1.0.12 or later, 1.0.16 or later is recommended):